 Components of non-controlling interests in the acquiree that are present ownership interests and entitle their holders to a proportionate share of the entity's net assets in the event of liquidation are initially measured at fair value.
 All other components of non-controlling interests are measured at their acquisition-date fair value, unless another measurement basis is required by MFRSs.
 The choice of measurement basis is made on a combination-by-combination basis.
-Subsequent to initial recognition, the carrying amount of non-controlling interests is the amount of those interests at initial recognition plus the non-controlling interests' share of subsequent changes in equity.
+Subsequent to initial recognition, the carrying amount of non-controlling interests at initial recognition plus the non-controlling interests' share of subsequent changes in equity.